kreijack/bombrowser/tests/TESTS.md

 - insert code 8200% and press "Search"

 Expected result:
-- in the rusults table, appears the codes which start from 8200..
+- in the results table, appears the codes (and their revisions) which start from 8200..

 Passed: [X]